Beyond Gradient and Priors in Privacy Attacks: Leveraging Pooler Layer Inputs of Language Models in Federated Learning: Introduction

 \section{Introduction}

 Language models trained under the Federated Learning paradigm play a pivotal role in diverse applications such as next-word predictions on mobile devices and electronic health record analysis in hospitals~\citep{ramaswamy2019federated, li2020federated}.
 This training paradigm prioritizes user privacy by restricting raw data access to local devices and centralizing only the model's updates, such as gradients and parameters~\citep{mcmahan2017communication}.
 While the FL framework is created to protect user privacy, vulnerabilities still persist.
-In the realm of Computer Vision (CV), there has been significant exploration, especially regarding image reconstruction attacks~\citep{geiping2020inverting, yin2021see, jeon2021gradient}.
-In contrast, the Natural Language Processing (NLP) domain remains largely uncharted~\citep{balunovic2022lamp, gupta2022recovering}.
+Previous works~\citep{geiping2020inverting, yin2021see, jeon2021gradient} proved that attackers can almost perfectly recover image data with gradients, which also highlighted the potential risks in the realm of textual data.